The technology we need, now and for the future

 What if we used both types of light—Ushio's filtered Care222 far-UVC light and upper room UVC-LED — in a way that can run safely and continually around people for enhanced disinfection?

 Far-UVC white paper

-All references to “disinfect”, “disinfecting” and “disinfection” refer generally to the reduction of pathogenic bioburden and are not intended to refer to any specific definition as may be used by any governmental or regulatory authority including the U.S. Food and Drug Administration and the U.S. Environmental Protection Agency.
+All references to “disinfect”, “disinfecting”, and “disinfection” refer generally to the reduction of pathogenic bioburden and are not intended to refer to any specific definition as may be used by any governmental or regulatory authority, including the US Food and Drug Administration and the US Environmental Protection Agency.
 Christie CounterAct products with patented Care222 technology are not medical devices and are not to be used as or for medical devices.
-The pathogen-reducing efficacy of Christie CounterAct products and their use in occupied spaces is dependent on many site-specific factors as well as proper installation and operation within specifications and in accordance with American Conference of Governmental Institutional Hygienist (ACGIH) guidelines.
+The pathogen-reducing efficacy of Christie CounterAct products and their use in occupied spaces is dependent on many site-specific factors as well as proper installation and operation within specifications and in accordance with the American Conference of Governmental Institutional Hygienists (ACGIH) guidelines.
 Professional installation is recommended for Christie CounterAct products.
+Ushio’s Care222® filtered Far UV-C technology (“Care222 Technology”) is protected under US and non-U.S. patents covering apparatuses and methods for inactivating viruses or killing bacteria with combinations of a light source and an optical filter that block potentially harmful UV-C wavelengths.
+Inventions in these patents are credited to Dr. David Brenner, et al., and assigned to Columbia University.
+Ushio Inc. is the worldwide exclusive licensee of these patents.
 “Christie” is a trademark of Christie Digital Systems USA, Inc., registered in the United States of America and other countries.
 This product uses Care222® technology developed by Ushio Inc. The Care222® is a trademark or registered trademark of Ushio Inc. and Ushio America, Inc.